navix85/Angel_Roberto_Nava.solis.github.io/README.md

-I am passionate about all aspects of doing new ways of researching metrics through efficient software, how to make it work faster and more predictively in financial markets. where my thesis advisor Dr. Martha del Pilar Rodríguez, in my line of research is the price prediction of on-chain metrics vs. big data for prediction in cryptocurrency markets.</h3>
+I am passionate about all aspects of doing new ways of researching metrics through efficient software, how to make it work faster and more predictively in financial markets. my line of research is price prediction of chain metrics against big data, random forest regressions and Arima models in R language for prediction in the cryptocurrency markets.</h3>